 S.No.
-Name Designation Category 1. .
-Mr. V. Padmanabham Managing Direct Non-Independent 2.
-Mrs. V. Krishna Kumari Non-Executive Director Non-Independent 3.
-Mr. V. Bhanu Prasad Non-Executive Director Non-Independent 4.
-Mr. P. Sudhindran Non-Executive Director Independent 5.
-Mr. N. Rama Suresh Non-Executive Director Independent
+Name Designation Category 1.
+Mr. V. Padmanabham Managing Director Non-Independent 2.
+Mrs. V. Krishna Kumari Non-Executive Non-Independent Director 3.
+Mr. V. Bhanu Prasad Non-Executive Non-Independent Director 4.
+Mr. N. Rama Suresh Non-Executive Independent Director 5.
+Mr. Venkata Satya Non-Executive Independent Narayana Manchukonda Director

-During the year under review, Mr. M A Azeez Khaleeli has resigned with effect from 01.08.2023.
-The Board of Directors place on record their deep appreciation for the contribution made by Mr. M A Azeez Khaleeli during his tenure with the Company and wishes him all the best for his future.

-Subsequently, the Board of Directors at their meeting held on 09.08.2023, have appointed Mr. Bhanu Prasad Vasireddy as an Additional Director (Non-Executive) with effect from the said date.
+During the year under review, Mr. P. Sudhindran passed away during the Month of October 2024 and the Board of Directors expressed their deep condolences on his demise placed on record their appreciation for his valuable contributions and dedicated service to the Company and subsequently, the Board of Directors at their meeting held on 12.11.2024, have appointed Mr. Venkata Satya Narayana Manchukonda as an Additional Independent Director (Non-Executive) with effect from the said date.